Getsov/Motorsport-Events-Server/README.md

     Headers: `Content-Type: application/json`
     Body: JSON-formatted data

-`Users` also can update ther properties.
+`Users` also can update their properties.

 Examples on `Users` collection:
 Update entries with ID `:id` in the `Users` collection: